clastix/kamaji/docs/content/reference/api.md

 A label query over a set of resources, in this case pods.
+If it's null, this PodAffinityTerm matches with no Pods.

 <table>
     <thead>